silverstripeltd/silverstripe-csp/README.md

 }
 ```

 If you need to add a new fragment or update an existing one please make a pull request to the repo.
-You've either found a potential issue for all our projects using this, or you're adding a new service which other project can benefit from
+You've either found a potential issue for all our projects using this, or you're adding a new service which other projects can benefit from

 Adding fragments to your policy looks like this (in configure func from above):
 ```php